YaWK/yawk.io/README.md

 After spending a lot of my lifetime on this project, I decided to follow my friends - I've uploaded it to GitHub and kept the repository private until the status of the project has got to a level where others can make use out of it.
 Though all efforts of "getting it to the point", this project is not finished yet - and never will be.
 It will stay in development, as long as I or somebody else take care about it.
 <hr>
 <h3>Do you want to be  part of this project?</h3>
 If you want to put your manpower and knowledge into this project, you're welcome!
-Please feel free to contact me via Email. danielretzl@gmail.com Tell me how you think you can help this project.
+Please feel free to contact me.
+Tell me how you think you can help this project.
 Your input will be welcome - everything will get better - particularly with a little help from some friends.
 <hr>
 <h4><i>Check back again soon and stay tuned for upcoming website and project updates!</i></h4>
 <br><br>